Life Insurance Scams

 Is Life Insurance a Scam?

-Licensed insurers operate under strict regulatory oversight, maintain substantial financial reserves and must honor valid claims.
-The industry pays out billions in claims every year, helping families cover funeral costs, pay off debts and maintain their standard of living.
+Licensed insurers operate under strict regulatory oversight, maintain large financial reserves and must honor valid claims.
+Those payouts help families cover funeral costs, pay off debts and keep up their standard of living.

 Aggressive sales tactics and misleading marketing create confusion, but confusion isn't fraud.
 Whole life insurance strikes some buyers as a poor deal because of high fees and complex terms; that's a product mismatch.
 Term life insurance expiring without a payout isn't fraudulent either.
 You paid for coverage during a set period and didn't need to use it.